How Engaging with an Employer of Record Provider Can Help Organisations Retain Key Staff

 If you have a worker that is moving overseas, Capital GES can help.

-Capital GES is an outsourced employment specialist that has been operating globally for 27 years and have helped thousands of clients achieve their goal of employing their workers legally and compliantly overseas.
+Capital GES is an outsourced employment specialist that has been operating globally for over 25 years and have helped thousands of clients achieve their goal of employing their workers legally and compliantly overseas.
 Our team consists of dedicated international in-country specialists who are on-hand to provide round-the-clock support whenever our clients need them.

 If you are looking to hire your worker internationally, you can contact us at email@example.com or phone +41 32 732 9700, and a member of our team will be in touch.